 The program includes a set of courses required of all students and gives students the opportunity to select specialized courses in a particular field of interest, leading to a proficiency certificate in a specialized field.
 Some students may initially opt to finish a proficiency certificate without completing the degree in order to directly enter the workforce.
 Students who do so and who later decide to pursue the associate’s degree will have a seamless transition to the degree program, since most credits earned through the proficiency certificate will also count toward the degree itself.

 Upon completion of the Applied Science and Engineering Technology curriculum, the student will be able to:

-- Demonstrate foundation knowledge in at least one technology field.
+- Demonstrate foundational knowledge in at least one technology field

 - Process technician or operator in industries such as oil refining, food processing and water purification.